quixio/quix-streams/docs/quickstart.md

 ## Demo application
 Our demo application will analyze the incoming stream of chat messages, split them into words, and write the results back to Kafka.

-In this guide, we assume that the Kafka cluster is up and running locally on `localhost:9092`.
+In this guide, it's assumed that the Kafka cluster is up and running locally on `localhost:9092`.

 ### Step 1.
 Producing data to Kafka